-The diamond industry employs approximately ten million people around the world, both directly and indirectly, across a wide spectrum of roles from mining to retail.
+The diamond industry employs approximately ten million people around the world, both directly and indirectly, with roles ranging from mining to retail.
+America buys more than half of the world’s total gem-quality diamonds, accounting for the world’s largest diamond market.
+However, Botswana produces the most diamonds by volume.

 The most recent diamond discoveries were made in North America – in the Northwest Territories of Canada and in Colorado.